The Shift Supervisor is responsible for assuring the general welfare, security, and safety of the clients, staff, and facility.

 - Ensure office, office equipment and bathrooms are clean and properly maintained.

 - Completes and submits the Shift Summary Report.
-E-mails report to the Program Director, DPO, DSS and Regional Directors.
+E-mails report to the Program Director, DPO, ADSS and Regional Directors.

-- Conduct Quality Assurance (Critical Files) are up-to-date, and regulatory compliance (All new forms are in the appropriate binders CRF, DHS and OTDA mandates.
+- Conduct Quality Assurance to ensure critical files are up-to-date, and regulatory compliance (All new forms are in the appropriate binders CRF, DHS and OTDA mandates.